Terraform Templates for Building CI/CD Pipelines

 Here are the basic steps for using a Terraform template:

-4. Run terraform init to initialize your project and download any necessary plugins.
+to initialize your project and download any necessary plugins. - Run

-5. Run terraform plan to see what changes Terraform will make to your infrastructure.
+to see what changes Terraform will make to your infrastructure. - Run

 Terraform will create all the necessary resources for your pipeline, including the source code repository, build server, and deployment target.
 You can then configure your pipeline to use these resources to build and deploy your application.